Rajpratik71/community-summits-wiki/InSpec-HTTP-Resource.md

 - Let's push a remote http 1.0, make sure it works.
 What we need to expose: status code, headers as a hash and the content.
 We can expand to HTTPS, with disabled SSL cert.

+ADAM LEFF HAS VOLUNTEERED TO FIX HTTP RESOURCE DURING HACK DAY.

+-- A ChefDK generator to spit out resource/profiles would be nice and easier.
+The documentation for a custom resource for a cookbook is not good.
+We need better docs, for example yml file for InSpec, I was confused what the minimal amount of info needed.

+- The resolve check for the InSpec plugin is "is there a inspec.yml file".
+The yml triggers all the checks for libraries, controls..syntax..etc.

+-- The debug error handling goes into RSpec currently.
+Huge pain, but we don't have the time to fix this.

+(Adam Leff is refactoring the CLI formatter and the JSON formatter, to allow expect syntax.)

+- Conversion guide? for example: for should_be and expect syntax.